rpclib/rpclib/doc/pages/primer.md

     `rpclib` uses a simple convention: `foo` is a synchronous call, `async_foo` is asynchronous.
 This conventions was adapted from Asio.
 The latter only means that the call returns "immediately" (or rather, very quickly and without finishing all of the work).

 The two worker threads in the mandelbrot server can serve two clients in parallel.
 Or two calls of the same client, which happens in the example.
 In order to be able to send two requests in an interleaved fashion, we first use `async_call` which allows the control flow of the client to continue.

+# Where to go from here

+The [Cookbook](cookbook.md) features most (if not all) intended use cases of rpclib - it's a great place to continue.

+If you are interested in the internal design of `rpclib`, take a look at the [Design](design.md) page.